stackbit-projects/cool-tulip-9c975/content/pages/blog/post-1.md

 1. Setup your pickup.

-2. Answer your door at your appointed time.
+2. Answer your door.

-3. Track your package
+3. Track your package.

 We are currently seeking feedback on our service and appreciate all feedback regarding your service experience.